WeightWatchers slides as top holder Artal Group exits

-May 11 (Reuters) - Shares of WW International Inc WW.O, also known as WeightWatchers, slumped more than 12% before the bell on Thursday after the weight-loss program operator said its top shareholder Artal Group S.A. had sold its remaining stake in the company in a block trade.
+May 11 (Reuters) - Shares of WW International Inc WW.O, also known as WeightWatchers, slumped more than 15% in early trading on Thursday after the weight-loss program operator said its top shareholder Artal Group S.A. had sold its remaining stake in the company in a block trade.

 Market sources told Reuters late on Wednesday that a block of about 14.8 million shares was being marketed at about a 13% discount to Wednesday's close of $8.30.

-The stock was last trading down 12.7% at $7.25, after more than doubling in value this year, partly due to Goldman Sachs' bullish call in April on expectations that the firm's entry into the obesity drug business will help drive a turnaround.
+The stock was down 16.3% at $6.95, as of 9:49 a.m.
+ET, after more than doubling in value this year, partly due to Goldman Sachs' bullish call in April on expectations that the firm's entry into the obesity drug business will help drive a turnaround.

 Artal Group held an 18.8% stake in the company at the end of December 31, according to Refinitiv data.